-- 1. Shower and thunderstorm activity, associated with a broad surface low pressure area and an upper-level low, continues to gradually organize several hundred miles north-northeast of the northern Leeward Islands.
-Environmental conditions appear generally depression could form during the next day or two while the system - Formation chance through 48 hours...high...60 percent.
-Formation chance through 5 days...high...60 percent.
+- 1. Shower and thunderstorm activity, associated with a broad surface low pressure area and an upper-level low, continues to gradually organize several hundred miles north-northeast of the northern Environmental conditions appear generally ucive for additional development, and a tropical or subtropical - Formation chance through 5 days...high...60 percent.